chaseruskin/legoHDL/src/pkgmngr/docs.md

 Let's go over some important terminology regarding legoHDL.

 __project__ : A group of VHDL files grouped together to create a design.
-A project is a package if it has a ".lego.lock" file at the root of the its directory.
+A project is a package if it has a "Lego.lock" file at the root of the its directory.

 __workspace__ : This is your working environment.
 Only one can be active on your local machine at a time.
 It consists of a local path and optionally, any linked remotes.
 The local path is where all projects can freely live when downloaded.